S-Asghari/A-Secure-Client-Server-Network/README.md

 5. If the user chooses to transfer a file, they will be asked for a file address (for example C:/Users/user/Desktop/book.**jpg**).
 The file will then be transfered bit by bit.
 There's also a session key expire time (5 seconds) that is particularly used for transfering large files.
 If transfering a file does not finish before this period, the session will get exprired and a new session key will be created.

+6. After finishing the msg / file transfer, a new master key will be created and transfered for next connections between the same sender and the same receiver.

 ## Asymmetric Encryption: